-From cat memes to the multi-billion-dollar pet industry, animals are endearing and enthralling figures.
+From Disney movies to the pet industry, animals are captivating figures.
 Yet they are also captive test subjects in scientific laboratories and raw material in factory farms.
-Our deep fascination with animals leads us to place some animals on pedestals while others are locked away or systematically slaughtered.
+Our deep fascination with animals leads us to place some on pedestals while others are locked away or systematically slaughtered.
 How do we explain such complicated, inconsistent attitudes toward animals?
-This Writing Seminar begins by considering the role of animals in visual culture, using John Berger’s pathbreaking essay “Why Look at Animals?” to analyze Gabriela Cowperthwaite’s 2013 film Blackfish.
-After confronting questions about killer whales in captivity, we turn to a multi-disciplinary study of the Bronx Zoo.
-By looking at the zoo’s current exhibits, as well as historical documents, and demographic and financial data, we consider the institution from economic, psychological, philosophical, zoological, and design perspectives.
+How do we draw boundaries between animals and humans?
+This Writing Seminar begins by examining the legal definition of “animal” as provided by the U.S. Animal Welfare Act in light of philosopher Lori Gruen’s claims about human exceptionalism.
+We turn next to the Bronx Zoo as we explore current exhibits and their designs, as well as historical documents and financial data, in order to analyze the institution and visitor experiences through economic, philosophical, and zoological perspectives.
 For the research paper, students identify and investigate a human-animal cultural practice of their choosing.
-Possible topics range from the politics of keeping chickens and pigeons in Brooklyn backyards, to the ethics of harvesting pig valves to treat cardiac disease in humans, the representation of animals in Disney’s The Lion King on Broadway, or the genetic implications of extreme dog breeding.
+Possible topics range from the politics of keeping chickens and pigeons in Brooklyn backyards, to the ethics of harvesting pig valves to treat cardiac disease in humans, the representation of animals in The Lion King on Broadway, or the genetic implications of extreme dog breeding for show purposes.

 “Western man has become a confessing animal.”
 This famous judgment, made by the French theorist Michel Foucault in 1976, is relevant today in ways Foucault himself likely never imagined.
 Increasingly, we live in—and often have a hand in creating—a confessional culture, with virtual platforms like Instagram (or Finstagram) and Facebook at our fingertips, where we can divulge our own secrets and consume those of others whenever and wherever we want.
 How are such virtual confessions related to those made to priests or therapists?
 How does intimacy or anonymity affect the nature of our confessions?
 What is the relationship between truth-telling and confessing?
 In this Writing Seminar, we explore the multiple meanings and media of confession.
 We begin by analyzing disclosures from campus confession pages in light of Foucault’s influential theory of confession.
-Next, we explore the phenomenon of false confessions, focusing on the infamous case of the Central Park Five while drawing on recent scholarship in criminal law, media studies, and cognitive science.
+Next, we examine the relationship between confessions and policing, focusing on the infamous case of the Central Park Five while drawing on recent scholarship in criminal law, media studies, and psychology.
 For the research paper, students develop an original argument about confession and identity.
-Possible subjects include the podcast “Profession Confession,” Hannah Gadsby’s Netflix stand-up special (“Nanette”), or graphic memoirs like Ellen Forney’s Marbles.
+Possible subjects include confessional podcasts such as The Moth Radio Hour, Hannah Gadsby’s Netflix stand-up special “Nanette,” or graphic memoirs such as Alison Bechdel’s Fun Home.